emon-ahmed-60/Emergency-Hotline/readme.md

 ### How to Create and Insert a New Element
 Create: document.createElement('div')

-Add content/attributes: newDiv.innerText = 'Hello'
+Add content: newDiv.innerText = 'Hello'

 Insert: parent.appendChild(newDiv)